jolicode/secret-santa/README.md

 > Note: the first start of the stack should take a few minutes.

-The site is now accessible at https://secret-santa.test (you may need to accept self-signed SSL certificate).
+The site is now accessible at the hostnames your have configured over HTTPS (you may need to accept self-signed SSL certificate if you do not have mkcert installed on your computer - see below).

+### SSL certificates

+This stack no longer embeds self-signed SSL certificates.
+Instead they will be generated the first time you start the infrastructure (`inv start`) or if you run `inv generate-certificates`.
+So *HTTPS will work out of the box*.

+If you have `mkcert` installed on your computer, it will be used to generate locally trusted certificates.
+See [`mkcert` documentation](https://github.com/FiloSottile/mkcert#installation) to understand how to install it.
+Do not forget to install CA root from mkcert by running `mkcert -install`.

+If you don't have `mkcert`, then self-signed certificates will instead be generated with openssl.
+You can configure [infrastructure/docker/services/router/openssl.cnf](infrastructure/docker/services/router/openssl.cnf) to tweak certificates.

+You can run `inv generate-certificates --force` to recreate new certificates if some were already generated.
+Remember to restart the infrastructure to make use of the new certificates with `inv up` or `inv start`.

 ### Builder

-Having some composer, yarn or another modifications to make on the project?
+Having some composer, yarn or other modifications to make on the project?
 Start the builder which will give you access to a container with all these tools available: